 - View as map

-You can now enjoy an even richer experience of St. Anne’s Cathedral with your own personal audio guide.
-The audio guide takes you on an intimate, 40 minute tour of Belfast's magnificent cathedral.
-Point by point you’ll find out how the Cathedral's story is intertwined with that of its home city, discover its rich historic artefacts, and be introduced to the people who helped to shape this sacred place.
+Our guided tour takes you on your own personal journey through Belfast's magnificent Cathedral.
+Find out how the Cathedral's story is intertwined with that of its home city, discover the rich historic artefacts and be introduced to the people who helped shape this sacred place.

 Larger groups, including those from schools or colleges, are asked to contact the Cathedral in advance of their visit.
 Our guidebooks are available in 6 languages.